New Car Fuel Consumption & Emission FiguresThis page was last updated on 10th November 2022

 Measures to reduce car CO2 emissions

 Car manufacturers are continuing to take action to reduce CO2 emission in order to meet binding targets as set by the European Commission and government has taken a number of fiscal steps to encourage the move to ULEVs and more fuel-efficient conventional vehicles.
 This includes changes to Vehicle Excise Duty (VED or ‘car tax’) and Company Car Tax.

 In 1998, the European Commission and industry associations of the major motor vehicle manufacturers agreed to reduce the average CO2 emissions of new cars.
 This voluntary agreement aimed to cut the average CO2 emissions of new cars by over 25% by 2008/9 to 140g CO2/km, and as a result to see a 25% improvement in average fuel consumption.

 In 2009 a European Regulation setting binding targets to reduce the CO2 emissions of new cars (EC Regulation No. 443/2009) entered into force.
 The main features of the Regulation are as follows:

 - The target is for an overall European fleet average of 130g/km of CO2 emissions from 2015 (phased in from 2012);

 - In order to meet this average, manufacturers are set a specific emissions target to meet, based on the types of vehicles they actually sell in any given year — rather than requiring each individual vehicle to be less than 130g CO2/km.
 This allows a broad range of vehicles to remain on sale with manufacturers deciding where they make improvements to ensure compliance;

 - The ‘type’ of vehicle is currently determined by its mass.
 Manufacturers that sell predominately heavier cars will have a higher grams of CO2/km target and vice versa;

 - There are different arrangements for manufacturers that produce <300,000 and <10,000 cars in any year, so as to protect the diversity of the market;

-- Failure to meet their individual target sees manufacturers receive a fine; from 2019 this will be €95 per gram of exceedance per vehicle registered in the calendar year;
+- Failure to meet their individual target sees manufacturers receive a fine; from 2019 this is €95 per gram of exceedance per vehicle registered in the calendar year;